 All three versions of the new Stick Up Cam have 1080P HD video feeds, motion-activated sensors, on-board sirens, and can be used either indoors or outdoors.
 And homeowners can choose from black or white to blend in or contrast with the surrounding decor or surfaces where the camera resides.
 These cameras are rather diminutive as well, measuring less than 4-in. tall including the bracket.

 The Stick Up Cam Battery is fitted with a removable and rechargeable battery pack, and connects over Wi-Fi only.
-The cam will sell for $180 when it begins shipping in December 2018.

 All three of the cams can be placed on any available surface, or attached to a wall, ceiling, or soffit with an included mounting kit.
 They can also integrate with the Ring Alarm and Alarm Security Kit, as well as other Ring cams through the Ring app.